Try Dives: Your First Step

 It's easy to get started with us.
 Simply arrange a Try Dive in the Pool and we will introduce the SCUBA equipment to you, give you the chance to breathe underwater and then take you for an underwater tour.

 You will need to be able to swim four lengths of the Pool (100m), in your own time using any strokes you prefer before we start the Try Dive session so we know you're a competent swimmer.
-You may be surprised to know that little swimming is involved in scuba diving - we use our fins to propel us around.

 You also need to be at least 12 years of age, and if you are under 18, we will need your parents' consent.